-- Cut grits into 3-in. squares; brush both sides with oil.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill, covered, over medium heat or broil 4 in. from the heat for 4-6 minutes on each side or until lightly browned.
+- Before starting the grill, coat grill rack with cooking spray.
+Cut grits into 3-in. squares; brush both sides with oil.
+Grill, covered, over medium heat for 4-6 minutes on each side or until lightly browned.
 Yield: 9 servings.

 Originally published as Grilled Garlic Cheese Grits in Light & Tasty June/July 2004, p58